ameerza123/RainyDay/README.md

 - Firebase (Auth, Firestore, Notifications)
 - OpenWeatherMap API

-## RainyDay was designed and developed by Ameer Ahmad
+## RainCheck was designed and developed by Ameer Ahmad